-1. INTRODUCTION
+INTRODUCTION

-India is a developing country and with the development in the industrial sector like paper, pulp, leather and textile the consumption of synthetic dyes is also increases, though at most care were taken by these industries, some of the dyes and pigments residues likely to be present in the effluents.
-The presence of synthetic dyes in traces can affect the aquatic and human life [1].
+India is a developing country and with the development in the industrial sector like paper, pulp, leather and textile, the consumption of synthetic dyes were also increases, though at most care were taken by these industries, some of the dyes and pigments residues likely to be present in the effluents.
+The presence of synthetic dyes in trace amount can affect the aquatic and human life [1].
 Most of the synthetic dyes have carcinogenic and mutagenic effects [2].
 Various chemical, physical and biological methods were used to remove hazardous material from water.
 Due to the non-biodegradable nature of some of the dyes, the microbial degradation methods have limitation [3].
-The chemical and physical methods like adsorption [4], oxidation, ozonolysis, chemical and photochemical destruction [5], coagulation, filtration.
+The various chemical and physical methods used for the removal of hazardous material from industrial effluents, some of them are adsorption [4], oxidation, ozonolysis, chemical and photochemical destruction [5], coagulation, filtration.
 From the above methods adsorption method is mostly applied due its cost effective and simplicity [6].
-Activated charcoal is the best adsorbent but it is not cost effective so researcher preferably uses low cost adsorbent form the waste material like Gmelina aborea [7], pomegranate peel [8] mango leaf powder [9].
+Activated charcoal is the best adsorbent but it is not cost effective so researcher preferably uses low cost adsorbent form the waste material like Gmelina Aborea [7], pomegranate peel [8] mango leaf powder [9].

 Alstonia Scholaris is commonly called as saptaparni or devil plants grown in different parts of India and easily available.
-Various adsorbent were reported for the removal of safranine such as Snail Shell [10], soybean hull [11], zeolites [12], red mud [13], Citrus reticulata peels[14] etc. Safranine is a cationic dye also known as cotton red, the specification are given in table1
+Safranine is cationic dye used to stain natural fibers like wool, cotton, silk etc.[10].
+Safranine can cause some serious health hazard like abdominal discomfort, eye and skin irritation, mouth and throat discomfort.
+[10,11].
+Various adsorbent were reported for the removal of safranine such as Snail Shell [12], soybean hull [13], zeolites [14], red mud [15], Citrus reticulata peels[16] etc. Safranine is a cationic dye also known as cotton red, the specification are given in table1